VSEPR theory: AXE method

 The "AXE method" of electron counting is commonly used when applying the VSEPR theory.
-The electron pairs around a central atom are represented by a formula AXnEm, where A represents the central atom and always has an implied subscript one.
+The electron pairs around a central atom are represented by a formula AXmEn, where A represents the central atom and always has an implied subscript one.
 Each X represents a ligand (an atom bonded to A).
 Each E represents a lone pair of electrons on the central atom.
 The total number of X and E is known as the steric number.
-For example in a molecule AX3E2, the atom A has a steric number of 5.
+For example, in a molecule AX3E2, the atom A has a steric number of 5.

 When the substituent (X) atoms are not all the same, the geometry is still approximately valid, but the bond angles may be slightly different from the ones where all the outside atoms are the same.
 For example, the double-bond carbons in alkenes like C2H4 are AX3E0, but the bond angles are not all exactly 120°.
 Likewise, SOCl2 is AX3E1, but because the X substituents are not identical, the X–A–X angles are not all equal.

 Based on the steric number and distribution of Xs and Es, VSEPR theory makes the predictions in the following tables.

 Main-group elements

-For main-group elements, there are stereochemically active lone pairs E whose number can vary between 0 to 3.
+For main-group elements, there are stereochemically active lone pairs E whose number can vary from 0 to 3.
 Note that the geometries are named according to the atomic positions only and not the electron arrangement.
 For example, the description of AX2E1 as a bent molecule means that the three atoms AX2 are not in one straight line, although the lone pair helps to determine the geometry.